 *Honeybee coming into land on Lavender

-You can also plant bee 'hotels' to help out the whopping 90% of bees which are solitary and do not live in social hives.
+You can also plant bee 'hotels' to help out the whopping 90% of bees that are solitary and do not live in social hives.
 Bee hotels can offer a great source of refuge for a passing bee and these hotels are often designed to provide refuge for other creatures too such as ladybirds.

 Bees work up quite a thirst while foraging for nectar.
 If you fill a shallow birdbath or bowl with clean water and arrange some pebbles inside to break the water surface, Bees will land on the stones and take a long refreshing drink.

-Using natural weedkillers in your garden, or better yet, adopting a fully natural and organic approach to gardening would be a great help to bee's and nature in general.
+Using natural weedkillers in your garden, or better yet, adopting a fully natural and organic approach to gardening would be a great help to bees and nature in general.
 A quick google search throws up an array of natural weedkilling options that include typical household products such as vinegar or salt.
-It is such a vast topic with so many options depending on your requirements that this would be worthy of a blogpost of it's own!
+It is such a vast topic with so many options depending on your requirements that this would be worthy of a blog post of its own!
 It is safe to say, that if you adopted the use of natural or organic gardening methods, not only would you be helping the bees and other garden creatures, your reduction in chemical usage would help improve the quality of your local environment and save you money at the same time.

 Some quick facts about Bees..

 Honeybees beat their wings 200 times per second!

 The average worker Honeybee (female bees) lives for just five to six weeks.
 During this time, she’ll produce around a twelfth of a teaspoon of honey.
 (Male Bees are called Drones and do not produce Honey)